lookit/lookit-api/docs/source/experimenter.rst

 -------------------------
 Editing study structure
 -------------------------
+For information about how to specify what happens during your study, see `Building an Experiment`_.

 To edit a study's structure, navigate to localhost:8000/exp/studies/study_id/edit/build/.
 You must be a study admin or org admin to view this page.
 From here, you can edit the study's structure and the study type.
 The study structure specifies the frames (or pages) of your experiment, and also specifies the sequence.